A Moebius Syndrome Community Website

 -

-Dental problems related to the small jaw, misaligned teeth, or the effect of having the mouth be constantly open (increased risk of cavities)
+Dental issues related to a small jaw, misaligned teeth, or constant mouth opening (increased cavity risk)

 -